Must You Report a Minor Car Accident in Houston?

 If you or your loved one were hurt in a car accident caused by another person’s negligence in Texas, do not assume that the crash was not severe enough to require legal representation.
 Even seemingly minor collisions can lead to serious and lasting injuries.
 The statute of limitations to file an injury claim in Texas is two years from the date of the injury, and if you do not take action in time, you could be forced to pay out of pocket for expenses you incur.

-Michael P. Fleming & Associates car accident lawyers represents clients on a contingency fee basis, so you will not pay anything unless and until you receive a monetary award.
+Fleming Law car wreck lawyers represent clients on a contingency fee basis, so you will not pay anything unless and until you receive a monetary award.
 Call us or contact us online for an honest and thorough evaluation of your case during a free consultation.